bjerrep/ludit/doc/server_audio_source_setup.rst

 Audio source: spotifyd
 ***********************

-Spotifyd enables Ludit as an 'Spotify Connect' audio player in e.g. the Spotify list called 'Connect to device'.
+Spotifyd enables Ludit as an 'Spotify Connect' audio player in e.g. the Spotify list called 'Connect to device' seen by selecting 'Devices Available' during playing.
 There are ready made binaries for RPI, on x86 follow the upstream `spotifyd <https://github.com/Spotifyd/spotifyd>`_ instructions.

 PCM audio from spotifyd is recorded with an Alsa loopback device.
 Install ./config/modules-load.d/raspberrypi.conf from the repository in /etc/modules.d on the server.
 This will make the snd-aloop kernel module load at boot which setups the loopback device.
 Check that the loopback device is device 1 and the onboard bcm2835 is device 0.